worthpointlabs/terratest/modules/azure/client_factory.md

 }
 ```

 Now we have code that can be used with any cloud environment just by changing the base URI we pass to the clients (Public is shown in above example).
-But where do we get these URI's?

 ## Environment URI Lookups

-Rather than hardcode such URI's, we should look these up.
+Rather than hardcode these URI's, they should be looked up from an authoritiative source.
 Fortunately, the Autorest-GO library (used by the Go SDK) provides such functionality.
 The `client_factory` module makes use of the Autorest `EnvironmentFromName(envName string)` function to return the appropriate structure.

 This Environment structure has the following fields configured for each cloud environment: